Counseling Internships

 Theoretical Orientation

 Student therapists receive training in models of consultation and short-term therapy.
-Supervision is integrative, with an emphasis on assessing client needs and developing treatment strategies that fit those needs.
+Supervision is integrative, with an emphasis on assessing client needs and developing treatment strategies which fit those needs.
 Clinical and diagnostic assessment skills are developed, and student therapists learn to contract with their clients for focused treatment goals.
 Certain cases may be selected for longer treatment, when appropriate to clients’ needs.
 DSM-5 diagnoses are utilized.

 Supervision

 Each week, student therapists will receive individual supervision with a licensed Psychologist/Director; group supervision may be led separately by a licensed psychologist or LCSW and consultation, based on tape review, led by a post-doctoral fellow when staffing is filled.
-Practicum students will also participate in weekly staff meetings and outreach consultation meetings.
+Practicum students will also participate in weekly staff meetings and weekly outreach consultation meetings.

 Training